 Homeopathic treatment of psoriasis by Dr. Tsan at Philadelphia Homeopathic Clinic

-Homeopathic treatment of psoriasis, this serious and non-curable disease, often is more effective than the regular western approach.
+Homeopathic treatment of psoriasis, this serious and non-curable disease, is often more effective than the regular Western approach.